grafana/tns/README.md

 **Solution:** This is likely because the jaeger agent is not running correctly.
 Check that all pods were successfully scheduled.

+**Issue:** ./install.sh fails complaining about Ingress.
+You're using a `k3d` that runs a newer version of k8s.
+That means that Ingress got promoted and the `extensions.v1beta1.ingress` in [production/sample/default/main.jsonnet] is not valid anymore.

+**Solution:** You're using a newer version of `k3s`, which has a version of `k8s` that no longer supports Ingress under `extensions.v1beta1`.
+Verify you version by running `kubectl version`.
+As per [this blog post](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) k8s v1.22 and higher no longer serve that API.

+To resolve the issue, use an older version of `k3d` which will run an older version of `k8s`.
+For example, use version `k3d` 5.0.0 (runs `k8s` v1.21.5).

 ## Contributing guidelines